 The foundation stone of the Science and Technology Park in Opole was laid in March 2014.
 It is created next to the newly built and already operating Exhibition and Congress Centre.
-Two buildings of the Park, which will be part of a business incubator and laboratory, are to be built in a year.
-The cost of the investment is PLN 14 million.

 It is worth noting that although the Park is still under construction, the company appointed by the city of Opole, which will be responsible for the construction and operation of the Park, is now acquiring partners for cooperation, including universities from the Opole region, Poznan and Gdansk.
 Representatives of the Park together with companies and universities have already developed several projects.

 Metalchem Industrial Park in Opole assemble in turn several companies operating in Metalchem, the industrial district of Opole, for years regarded as the industrial heart of the capital of the region.
 The park created there works to improve the technical and communication infrastructure of Metalchem.
 Its constituent companies also cooperate in the promotion of their potential.